stephenverderame/cpp_book/src/oop/guidelines.md

 }
 ```

-There's actually a TS (technical specification, basically a proposal for a language or library feature) for *unified function calls* which would allow `empty()` to be called as if it were a member function or `size()` to be called as if it were a free function.
+There's actually a TS (technical specification, basically a proposal for a language or library feature) for *unified function calls* which would allow `empty()`
+to be called as if it were a member function or `size()` to be called as if it were a free function.
 Will this ever be part of a future version of C++?
 Not sure.

 ## NVI Idiom

-NVI stands for non-virtual interface and it's basically an application of GOF's Strategy Pattern.
+NVI stands for non-virtual interface, and it's basically an application of GOF's Strategy Pattern.
 The idea is to have a public interface which is non-virtual (public virtual destructor not included) and provide private or protected methods which serve as hooks of customization by subtypes.
-This allows breaking up a complex computation into smaller customizable steps and/or enforce pre and post conditions which all subtypes must uphold.
+This allows breaking up a complex computation into smaller customizable steps and/or enforcing pre and post conditions which all subtypes must uphold in the supertype.

 A private virtual function can be overriden by subtypes, but unlike protected functions, the subtype cannot call it directly.